rapidsai/cudf/docs/cudf/source/user_guide/pandas-2.0-breaking-changes.md

 ### `fillna` on `datetime`/`timedelta` with a lower-resolution scalar will now type-cast the series

-Previously, when `fillna` is performed with a lower-resolution scalar than the series, the series dtype would have been lowered, this type-casting behavior is removed.
+Previously, when `fillna` was performed with a higher-resolution scalar than the series, the resulting resolution would have been cast to the higher resolution.
+Now the original resolution is preserved.

 Old behavior:
 ```python